system76/docs/content/password.md

 ## Changing LUKS passphrase

-Run this command (replace the example partition with your root partition):
+If you would like to change the password on a LUKS encrypted partition, run this command (replace the example partition with your root partition):

 ```bash
 cryptsetup luksChangeKey /dev/sda3 -S 0
 ```

-Now, enter the original passphrase.
-Here you will be prompted for the new passphrase, and then to confirm the new passphrase.
+Enter the original pass-phrase, and follow the prompts for the new pass-phrase ( and to confirm the new pass-phrase).

 ## Adding LUKS passphrases

-With Full Disk Encryption more than one password to decrypt the drive may be needed if more then one person is using the computer.
-In this situation seven extra passwords can be added with the instructions below.
+Full Disk Encryption supports up to 8 total pass-phrases to unlock the encryption.
+This is useful if you would like to allow more than a single user to unlock the encryption and not share a pass-phrase.
+The default pass-phrase is in slot 0, with space for additional pass-phrases in slots 1 through 7 (for a total of 8).

 ### List Partitions